If you want to go quickly, go alone. If you want to go far, go together. —African proverb

 Honing a student’s metacognitive skill of knowing how well he really understands the material is an important part of the learning process.
 After reading about a new idea, for instance, he may feel he has mastered it, but until he talks about it with others, he may not know what he doesn’t know.

 For a group to function well, its members need to be prepared for conversations.
 This may entail, for instance, completing a homework assignment before the group discusses it.
 But preparation doesn’t necessarily mean mastering the homework—it means a student does as much as possible independently and pays close attention to what he doesn’t understand.
 If he is struggling with a new skill, then knowing specifically what he hasn’t mastered allows him to ask good questions and direct the conversation in a way that is truly useful to him.
-Successful group members know how to isolate the difficulty they are having and get the help they need from the group.

 Another skill that requires practice is paying attention to and considering the good of the group.
 Through practice, students learn to be more altruistic.
 They can develop a more healthy attitude towards collaboration.